HMS Belfast: Interpretation

 Arctic messdeck in a forward compartment.

 Museum-ship HMS Belfast, seen from a tourist boat.

 When Belfast was first opened to the public, visitors were limited to the upper decks and forward superstructure.
 As of 2011, nine decks are open to the public.
-Access to the ship is via a walkway which connects the quarterdeck with the pedestrianised footpath on the south bank of the River Thames.
+Access to the ship is via a walkway that connects the quarterdeck with the footpath on the south bank of the River Thames.
 The Imperial War Museum's guidebook to HMS Belfast divides the ship into three broad sections.
 The first of these, "Life on board the ship", focuses on the experience of serving at sea.
-Restored compartments, some populated with dressed figures, illustrate the crew's living conditions and the ship's various facilities such as the sick bay, galley, laundry, chapel, mess decks and NAAFI.
+Restored compartments, some populated with dressed figures, illustrate the crew's living conditions and the ship's various facilities, such as the sick bay, galley, laundry, chapel, mess decks, and NAAFI.
 Since 2002, school and youth groups have been able to stay onboard Belfast overnight, sleeping in bunks on a restored 1950s mess deck.

-The second section, "The inner workings", below the waterline and protected by the ship's armoured belt, contains core mechanical, electrical and communication systems.
-As well as the engine and boiler rooms, other compartments include the transmitting station (housing the ship's Admiralty Fire Control Table, a mechanical computer), the forward steering position and one of Belfasts six-inch shell rooms and magazines.
-The third section, "Action stations", includes the upper deck and forward superstructure with the ship's armament, fire control and command facilities.
-Areas open to the public include the operations room, Admiral's bridge and gun direction platform.
+The second section, "The inner workings", below the waterline and protected by the ship's armoured belt, contains core mechanical, electrical, and communication systems.
+As well as the engine and boiler rooms, other compartments include the transmitting station (housing the ship's Admiralty fire-control table, a mechanical computer), the forward steering position, and one of Belfasts 6-inch shell rooms and magazines.
+The third section, "Action stations", includes the upper deck and forward superstructure with the ship's armament, fire control, and command facilities.
+Areas open to the public include the operations room, admiral's bridge, and gun direction platform.
 During 2011, two of these areas were reinterpreted.
 The operations room was restored to its appearance during Exercise Pony Express, a large British-Australian-American joint exercise held off North Borneo in 1961.
-The reinterpretation included an interactive audio-visual plotting table.
+The reinterpretation included an interactive audiovisual plotting table.
 (Note: The reinterpretation was supported by £150,000 from DCMS and the Wolfson Foundation.)